Last Updated on March 16, 2021 by Gaia Zol

 An Old Tradition

-The most prolific centers for the production of ceramic works were founded in the following towns: Palermo, Sciacca, Siracusa and Agrigento.
-The Gela was the ceramic style most in demand.
+There were four hubs for the maiolica ceramics.
+They included Palermo, Sciacca, Siracusa, and Agrigento.
 In the 18th century, Palermo was also the most important center for the tiles and furniture for villas.
 It is in this period that the so-called “third fire” technique, imported from Naples, was put into use.

 Caltagirone’s Museum of Ceramics